Could an M2 Mac Mini steal the show at next week's Apple March event?

 Given that the performance demands for the majority of computer users lie somewhere between streaming Netflix and running productivity software, offering a fast, lightweight, and affordable machine for the masses in a small, easily managed package seems like an exceptionally easy sell.

-But even as the stars are aligning pretty well for an Apple Mac Mini breakout moment, the stars alone can't do the heavy lifting.
+But even as the stars are aligning for an Apple Mac Mini breakout moment, the stars alone can't do the heavy lifting.
+The M1 chip was nearly powerful enough to totally replace a typical home PC, so the M2 chip absolutely should clear that bar.

+The problem, then, won't be the quality of the device, it will be whether customers know that the Mac Mini exists and that it can offer better performance than their current home or small business computer.

 - Check out the best MacBook and Macs of 2022